hcutchley/Blender_oldGPU/Instructions.md

 Making Patch:

-    navigate to the device.cpp file and open in either a code editor or notepad; - located under the blender cloned into:       \intern\cycles\device\cuda\device.cpp
+   Open device.cpp

-            example: "C:\Blender_git\blender\intern\cycles\device\cuda\device.cpp"
+    example location "C:\Blender_git\blender\intern\cycles\device\cuda\device.cpp"

    Find the function: if (!cudaSupportsDevice(num))
     Should look like:

     if (!cudaSupportsDevice(num)) {
       LOG_INFO << "Ignoring device \"" << name << "\", this graphics card is no longer supported.";
       continue;
     }

-    Replace the function with the one below and Save the file - READ THE INSTRUCTIONS ABOVE FUNCTION FIRST
+   Replace the function with the one below and save - READ THE INSTRUCTIONS BELOW FIRST

-    //Using your graphics card name in place of MX350 and the (major == 6 && minor == 1) is for CUDA 6.1, replace with your CUDA structure//
+   Replace MX350 with your card name, and 6.1 CUDA is (major == 6 && minor == 1), change for your cuda
     Function:

     if (!cudaSupportsDevice(num)) {
         int major = 0, minor = 0;
         cuDeviceGetAttribute(&major, CU_DEVICE_ATTRIBUTE_COMPUTE_CAPABILITY_MAJOR, num);